Geolocation Privacy Legislation

 On this page:

 This page provides information on congressional bills that seek to clarify how personal location information may be used by law enforcement, companies, employers, and others.
-It is not intended to influence or express opinions on any ongoing legal deliberations.
+This page is provided for informational purposes only and is not intended to influence, endorse, or express opinions on any ongoing legal deliberations.

 Several U.S. states and non-U.S. jurisdictions have enacted laws establishing personal location privacy rights.
 However, current U.S. statute at the federal level does not provide clear protection of geolocation information.Learn more about GPS and privacy

-A similar provision appeared in the House version of the FY 2013 transportation funding act.
-View PDF (300 KB) It passed the House but was not included in the final continuing resolution for FY 2013.
+Similar language appeared in the FY 2013 transportation funding bill passed by the House, but was not included in the final spending act for that year.
+View H.R.
+5972, Sec.
+429

 The Geolocation Privacy and Surveillance Act seeks to establish a legal framework that gives government agencies, commercial entities, and private citizens clear guidelines for when and how geolocation information can be accessed and used.